clastix/flare/docs/FLARE_Sample_Use_Cases.md

 - In this case: A100 8x40Gi (€85/hour) is selected
 - Performance optimization prioritizes multi-GPU configurations

-#### 5. Remote Peering and Allocation (Liqo)
+#### 5. Remote Resource Allocation

-FLUIDOS triggers Liqo to establish peering and create virtual node:
+FLARE establishes connection to the selected provider and provisions resources:

 **What happens automatically**:

-1. FLUIDOS creates Allocation resource for 8-GPU HPC configuration
+1. FLARE creates resource allocation for 8-GPU HPC configuration
-2. Liqo establishes secure tunnel to provider
+2. FLARE establishes secure connection to provider
-3. Virtual node appears in consumer cluster with HPC capabilities
+3. GPU resources become available for workload deployment with HPC capabilities

 #### 6. Workload Deployment (FLARE)